Caring for the legal needs of a growing population of the elderly

 Elder law focuses on preparing an individual, or helping their family to plan, for their financial well-being and care.
 At Tate Law Offices, PLLC, we advocate for the legal needs and rights of the elderly in several areas, including:

-- Medicaid planning: There may come a time when costly nursing home or long-term care become necessary.
+- Medicaid Planning: There may come a time when costly nursing home or long-term care become necessary.
 We provide strategies to preserve assets without losing Medicaid eligibility.
-It is extremely important to work with an attorney who understands the complex Medicaid regulations and keeps abreast of the ever-changing laws.
+It is extremely It is extremely important to work with an attorney who understands the complex Medicaid regulations and keeps abreast of the ever-changing laws.
 We can also assist with applying for Medicaid, if necessary and appropriate.

-- Power of attorney: We advise and assist you in power of attorney matters.
+- Power of Attorney: We advise and assist you in power of attorney matters.
 The trusted person whom you designate then has the legal authority to make financial and medical decisions for you should you become incapacitated.
-Typically, there are two separate documents, one for medical power of attorney and one for financial power of attorney, and often, each with a different agent or attorney-in-fact.
+Typically, there are two separate documents, one for medical power of attorney and one for financial power of attorney, and often, each with a different age or attorney-in-fact.

 There is no “one-size-fits-all” solution when it comes to elder law.
 Talk to us.
 We can discuss all your situations and make sure that you are comfortable with your options.
 To schedule a consultation, please contact us online or call us at (509) 994-1599.
 We serve clients throughout Spokane County and surrounding areas.